tpawlows/DBaaS/README.md

 	- DNS server updates
 - Used pod antiaffinity, node affinity and taints&tolerations, so database instances are deployed across dedicated nodes
 - Database Cluster deployed using Operator, not Statefulset
+- master branch with TLS and non-TLS branch without (for debug)

 ## Exposed services
 - https://prometheus.k8s.retipuj.com